kptdev/kpt/site/book/08-package-orchestration/04-package-authoring.md

 ?> Refer to the [clone command reference][rpkg-clone] for usage.

-Cloning a packge using the Package Orchestration service is an action similar to [`kpt pkg get`](/book/03-packages/01-getting-a-package) command.
-Porch will create the appropriate upstream packge links in the new package's `Kptfile`.
+Cloning a package using the Package Orchestration service is an action similar to [`kpt pkg get`](/book/03-packages/01-getting-a-package) command.
+Porch will create the appropriate upstream package links in the new package's `Kptfile`.
 Let's take a look:

 ```sh